bemyohannes/configure-ad/README.md

 <h3>Setup Resources in Azure</h3>

-<p>Create a resource group in the Azure portal and then create the domain controller VM (Windows Server 2022) named “DC-1” and also the Client VM (Windows 10) named “Client-1.”
+<h4>Create a resource group in the Azure portal and then create the domain controller VM (Windows Server 2022) named “DC-1” and also the Client VM (Windows 10) named “Client-1.”
 The VNET and Subnet will be created automatically when you create the resource group.
-Just make sure they are both the same for both VM’s.</p>
+Just make sure they are both the same for both VM’s.<h4>

 <p>
 <img src="https://i.imgur.com/2nWpVOx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>